Last updated on June 7th, 2018

 Any project starts with the proper tools and materials.
 In this case there are several involved.

-The first would be to select the proper wire.
+Regardless of if you’re going to crimp or solder, it’s important to select the proper wire.
 Don’t underestimate its importance or complexity.
 There are a daunting amount of wire qualities and specifications for different applications.
 That includes both the sheathing (PVC, GXL, SXL, TXL…) and the conductor itself (copper, copped-clad, etc…).
 Click here for a quick overview.
 Choose the right wire gauge depending on its length and current draw based on a amps-gauge chart.

 Oh, and by the way.
 Don’t judge a wire’s gauge by its outside diameter.
 Many vendors these days use thick insulation with a thin wire underneath to trick buyers.
 This is especially problematic when using generic speaker wire for electrical projects.